codingMustache/codingMustache/README.md

 ## Joke of the Day

-My sister bet me $15 that I couldn't build a car out of spaghetti.
-You should have seen the look on her face as I drove pasta.
+What do bees do after they are married?
+They go on a honeymoon.

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+What programming language was GitHub written in?
- 1. .gif
+ 1. Python
- 2. .png
+ 2. JavaScript
- 3. .jpeg
+ 3. Ruby
- 4. .svg
+ 4. Lua

 <details>
   <summary>Answer</summary>
-  .svg
+  Ruby
 </details>